-For sure, I underwent a heterogeneous college recruiting process, but through it all I remained fully engaged and truly kept and open mind.
+For sure, I underwent a heterogeneous college recruiting process, but through it all I remained fully engaged and truly kept an open mind.
 By reading, and listening to college athletes as well as college coaches as they made their cases for me to attend their institution, I gained a wealth of information about what was important in choosing a university where I would be able to thrive both academically and athletically.
 In the end, I landed in the honors college at a university with a track and field program that is a great fit for me, where I have already won a conference title with a personal best time, was a part of a school record-breaking relay, and earned the President's Freshman Award for achieving a 4.0 GPA.
-Having completed a year as a collegiate athlete, where I’ve had numerous conversations with recruits and my teammates, I deepened my appreciation for the vastness of athletes’ needs and the availability of a wide array of resources.
+Having completed two years as a collegiate athlete, where I’ve had numerous conversations with recruits and my teammates, I deepened my appreciation for the vastness of athletes’ needs and the availability of a wide array of resources.

 I created this website as a guide for high-potential track & field high school athletes going through the NCAA DI recruiting process to help them achieve their main objectives.
-Surely, much of the information can be used by student-athletes being recruited at other college divisions.
+Surely, much of the information can be used by student-athletes being recruited at other college divisions or for other sports.
 I lay out the logistics as well as the personal side of the recruiting process, so that student-athletes are well informed and prepared to capitalize on their interactions with coaches and college athletes to realize their goals.
 On this site, student-athletes will obtain details on various recruiting scenarios and gain perspective on their personal concerns, which would help them be more confident and effective when reaching out to coaches, hosting home visits, taking official recruiting trips, accepting/declining offers, and more.